How to Create an Irresistible Offer (With Examples & Templates)

 2. Social Proof

 When people see others taking advantage of your offer, they're more likely to do the same.
+Learn to leverage this in our complete social proof marketing guide.

 Example: "Join 10,000+ customers who've already claimed this offer"